Best streaming device for your TV 2023: which streaming stick should you buy?

 Best budget 4K option

 The Roku Premiere is the most affordable 4K streaming stick.
-For £34, the stick streams in 4K HDR and has all the apps you would expect, including Spotify, Netflix, NOW TV, Disney+ and Prime Video.
+For £39.99, the stick streams in 4K HDR and has all the apps you would expect, including Spotify, Netflix, NOW, Disney Plus and Prime Video.
 The accompanying remote and free app allow you to search the homepage with voice commands, and there's even a second remote built into the app for when you lose the first down the back of the sofa.

 However, one of the best features about the Premiere, and something unique to the brand, is the Private Listening mode.
 Found in the app, this function allows you to stream audio via your phone so you can listen with headphones.
 This lets you watch TV without disrupting anyone else in the house.
 It’s a fantastic feature if you sleep unconventional hours or for when everyone wants to watch their own thing.